 This happens when a lender bases their credit decisions on factors beyond the applicant’s creditworthiness.

-According to the FHA, it’s illegal to discriminate against a borrower based on protected characteristics.
+According to the Fair Housing Act and state fair housing laws, it’s illegal to discriminate against a borrower based on protected characteristics.
 The following actions are examples of discriminatory actions.

 - Conditioning the availability of a loan on a person’s response to harassment.